microsoft/AcademicContent/README.md

             <p><b>September 2017 release.</b> <i>The content and code on this repo is intended for computer science instruction as a collaboration with Microsoft developer advocates and Faculty / Students under <a href="https://github.com/MSFTImagine/computerscience/blob/master/LICENSE.md">MIT license</a>.
 Please check back regularly for updated versions.</i> <b>Source:</b> <a href="https://github.com/MSFTImagine/computerscience">https://github.com/MSFTImagine/computerscience</a>.</p>
             <p>
                This repo provides technical resources for faculty, students, and Microsoft developer advocates for use in computer science learning.
 The modules cover common cross-platform scenarios including mobile app dev, web dev, internet of things, data science, machine learning, and devops.
 Content delivery is divided into four groups: complimentary course content, tech talks, events materials to support hackathons or coding challenges, and course labs.</p>
                <p>Most hands-on learning focuses on how to deploy cross-platform technologies on Microsoft Azure although most of the concepts can be applied across many cloud platform solutions.
-Academic users can get free Azure from various programs like
+Academic users can get free Azure from various programs including:
             <a href="https://azure.microsoft.com/en-us/free/">Azure Free Account (requires credit card)</a> or
             <a href="https://www.dreamspark.com/student/default.aspx">Microsoft Imagine (requires student verification but no credit card)</a>.
             ,